 This creates planning scenarios where depreciation schedules, loss utilization, or credit eligibility must be tracked separately for federal and California purposes.

-For CPA firms handling volume work, this split treatment introduces parallel calculations that increase the likelihood of inconsistency across engagements, especially within broader state and multistate tax planning workflows.
+For CPA firms handling volume work, this split treatment introduces parallel calculations that increase the likelihood of inconsistency across engagements, especially within broader state and multistate tax planningworkflows.

-Entity-level divergence adds further pressure.
+2. Entity-Level Rules Increase Late-Stage Planning Risk: Entity-level divergence adds further pressure.
 Minimum franchise taxes, gross-receipts-based LLC fees, and California-specific limitations can materially affect structures that appear tax-efficient under federal analysis.

 These issues often emerge late in the planning process, particularly for entities operating across multiple states or ownership tiers, increasing review complexity and documentation burden.